The Celestial Citizens of Heaven. (Philippians 3:20-21)

 We therefore endeavor to promote the interests of that glorious society to which we belong, to learn its manners, secure a title to its privileges, and behave in a way suitable to, and worthy of our relation to it.

 Stay tuned for Part Five of our current blog theme.
-The subtopic will be on the ‘ Flash-Back and Flash-Forward of Celestial Citizens of Heaven'.
+The subtopic will be on the past and the use of meditation as a flashback.